 Ingredients

-- 3 cups shredded Mexican cheese blend
+- 3 cups purchased shredded Mexican cheese blend

 - 8 flour tortillas, suggest 6-inch for appetizers, 8-10 inches for meals